Unhinged (1982 film): Plot

-The next day, Terry goes outside to talk to Norman and asks if he has seen Nancy.
-Norman reveals that he never spoke with her, and instead tells her a confusing story about two teenage girls who recently disappeared in the woods.
-At nightfall, Gloria regains her consciousness, and Terry tells her she feels the two need to leave as soon as possible.
-After Terry leaves the room, an unseen figure attacks a sleeping Gloria, plunging an axe through her head.
+The next day, Terry asks Norman if he has seen Nancy.
+Norman reveals that he never spoke with her, and instead tells her a confusing story about the two teenage girls who recently disappeared in the woods.
+At nightfall, Gloria regains consciousness, and Terry tells her she feels the two need to leave.
+When Terry leaves the room, an unseen figure attacks a sleeping Gloria, plunging a hatchet through her head.
 Later in the evening, Terry finds Gloria's room empty and asks Marion where she is.
 Marion suggests she may have gone outside for a breath of fresh air.
 As she steps outside, Terry is attacked and chased by Carl.
 She hides in a shed, where she discovers the dead bodies of her friends along with several other dismembered corpses.
-Carl breaks through the window and tries to grab her, but she manages to escape from the shed and runs back to the house as Carl chases after her.
+Carl breaks through the window and tries to grab her, but she manages to escape and runs back to the house as Carl chases after her.

 Hurrying into the attic, Terry obtains the handgun and shoots Carl in the head, killing him.
 Marion rushes upstairs after hearing the struggle, and chastises Terry for killing her brother.
 Terry responds by ordering Marion to search the shed.
-After a moment of silence, Marion, speaking with in a deep, masculine register, tells her that Carl had nothing to do with the corpses in the shed.
-Terry confusedly looks at Marion, who pulls out a machete.
-Marion reveals that she was actually Mrs. Penrose's second son, and Carl's younger biological brother, who dresses and presents as a woman.
+After a moment of silence, Marion, now speaking in a deep, masculine register, tells her that Carl had nothing to do with the corpses in the shed.
+Terry confusedly looks at Marion, who brandishes a machete.
+Marion reveals that she is actually Mrs. Penrose's second son, and Carl's younger biological brother, who dresses and presents as a woman.
 Terry attempts to flee, but Marion knocks her to the ground and maniacally stabs her to death whilst raving about the pressures of her gender dysphoria, and of her obligations to care for her brother and mother.
 As Terry bleeds to death on the floor, Mrs. Penrose calls for Marion from downstairs, asking if there is a man up there.
 Marion, covered in blood, responds in her feminine voice: "No, mother."